KarsaiTamas/Unity-PlayerPrefs-Controls/README.md

 <br>In Controls you have a script called ResetControls.
 It will reset your controls to the default which you set in your Controls GameObject</br>

 <br>UseCase f.e: if(Input.GetKey(Controls.keys[ControlKey.Up])){ print("you're hitting the Up key"); }</br>
+<br>Included some premade prefabs for faster startup</br>
+<br>I put the control handler on top of a scroll view so it keeps it's connections with the UI controls parent, so you should put the scroll view into a canvas</br>